All Episodes

 They created a bunch of products that had no value, but they touted value.

-Now you may think that's a crime, could well be.
+Now, you may think that's a crime.

-The executives at Fannie Mae Freddie Mac saw what was going on, and they personally profited from all this money that was being generated and floating around.
+The executives at Fannie Mae, Freddie Mac saw what was going on, and they personally profited from all this money that was being generated and floating around.

-There was a literal rainstorm of money that's greeted up and grab a handful of it, put it in back pocket on Monday, do the same thing on Tuesday.
+This reached grab a handful of it, put it in a back pocket on Monday, do the same thing on Tuesday.

 So much money going out, circulating around that what they stole wasn't noticed for a while.